Flavanone 7-O-glucoside 2"-O-beta-L-rhamnosyltransferase

-Thus, the two substrates of this enzyme are UDP-L-rhamnose and flavanone 7-O-glucoside, whereas its two products are UDP and flavanone 7-O-[beta-L-rhamnosyl-(1->2)-beta-D-glucoside].
+The two substrates of this enzyme are the flavanone glucoside, prunin, and UDP-rhamnose.
+Its products are naringin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-L-rhamnose:flavanone-7-O-glucoside 2-O-beta-L-rhamnosyltransferase.
 Other names in common use include UDP-rhamnose:flavanone-7-O-glucoside-2"-O-rhamnosyltransferase, and 1->2 UDP-rhamnosyltransferase.
+Other flavanone 7-O-glucosides can be substrates, including those from hesperetin or based on the flavones luteolin and apigenin.